devhpes/port_scanner/README.md

-# port_scanner
-Port Scanner Using Python
+# Port Scanner Using Python

-A Simple Port Scanner Using Python And Socket Module
+A Simple Port Scanner Using Python And Socket Module In Python.